Azure/ResourceModules/docs/wiki/TestingUsage.md

     ```

 ---
-**Note**: There are pester tests that target the use of tokens in parameter files where it detects certain keywords (i.e. /subscriptions/, 'subscriptionId', 'principalId').
+**Note**: There are pester tests that target the use of tokens in parameter files where it detects certain keywords (i.e. /subscriptions/, 'subscriptionId').
 Hence ensure you tokenize these values to ensure these tests are successful.

 ---